oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 ## About this Workshop

-**Application Continuity** makes planned maintenance activities and unplanned outages transparent for end-users by recovering the in-flight work of impacted database sessions.
+**Application Continuity** makes planned maintenance activities and unplanned outages transparent to end-users by recovering the in-flight work of impacted database sessions.

-Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Draining and Application Continuity from an Oracle connection pool (UCP).
+Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Connection Draining and Application Continuity from an Oracle connection pool (UCP).

 ### Why using UCP ?